 Why is there a gap of this much time in our modern calendar?
 We owe this to a Roman monk-mathematician-astronomer named Dionysis Exeguus, known to his friends as Dennis the Little.
 During the 6th century A.D. he unwittingly committed what has become history’s greatest numerical error as it relates to the calendar.
-As he endeavored to reform the Western calendar to center around Jesus’ birth, he erroneously placed the date of the Nativity in the year 753 “from the founding of Rome” (753 a.u.c. or Ab Urbe Condita), even though Herod died only 749 years after the founding of the city of Rome.
-The cumulative effect of Dionysis’ calendar error, which is the same calendar we use today, was to give the correct traditional date for the founding of Rome, but one that is at least 4 to 7 years off for the birth of Christ.
+As he tried to reform the Western calendar to center around Jesus’ birth, he erroneously placed the date of the Nativity in the year 753 “from the founding of Rome” (753 a.u.c. or Ab Urbe Condita), even though Herod died only 749 years after the founding of the city of Rome.
+The cumulative effect of Dionysis’ calendar error, which is the same calendar we use today, was to give the correct traditional date for the founding of Rome.
+Ultimately, however, the calendar is at least 4 to 7 years off for the birth of Christ.

 Did you celebrate the Y2K change of Millennium in 1997?

 1Some recent research suggests that the dating of Herod’s death might be up for debate and could be dated 1 B.C.
 The argument is that either the counting of his reign was off, or that there is a typesetting error in all editions of Josephus since 1544.
 I tried to get to the bottom of this by researching an earlier edition of Josephus at the British Library in London, but could only get my hands on a French translation from 1492.
 Regrettably, I don’t read medieval French.